wesleysee/dynamix/README.md

 Do **not** mix Dynamix and SimpleFeatures plugins, these are not compatible.

+Dynamix webGui requires an up-to-date browser version.
+It has been tested with the latest versions of Internet Explorer, Chrome and Firefox.

 #### Installation

 Dynamix is considered a system plugin and is installed in the folder `/boot/plugins`.